AdrianaChipatecua/orange-web-api-test/README.md

 # test-orange-web-api
-This repository houses tests for user login functionality to the Orange platform, as well as related API calls
+This repository contains automated tests for validating the user login functionality of the OrangeHRM platform, covering both UI (web) and API layers.

+### It includes:

+- Web UI tests executed through Serenity BDD using the Screenplay pattern.

+- API validation tests to verify token generation, cookie management, and authentication endpoints.

+- Continuous Integration workflows (via GitHub Actions) that build, execute, and publish Serenity test reports automatically.
-# Setup
+## Setup

 ### Requirements